mohitpai/journey-optimizer.en/help/using/content-management/fragments.md

 This fragment is now ready to be used when building any [email](../email/get-started-email-design.md) or [content template](content-templates.md) within [!DNL Journey Optimizer].
 [Learn how](../email/use-visual-fragments.md)

 ### Create an expression fragment {#create-expression-fragment}

+>[!CONTEXTUALHELP]
+>id="ajo_create_expression_fragment"
+>title="Select the expression type"
+>abstract="Create a standalone expression fragment to make your content reusable across multiple journeys and campaigns.
+When using the Expression editor, you can leverage all the expression fragments that have been created on the current sandbox."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/content-management/personalization/expression-editor/use-expression-fragments.html" text="Leverage expression fragments"

 1. [Create a fragment](#create-from-scratch) from the **[!UICONTROL Content Management]** > **[!UICONTROL Fragments]** left menu and select the **[!UICONTROL Expression fragment]** type.